Stand Out from the Competition

 Our Community Co-op Partners

 Merchants Bank is proud to support the Cooperative Education Program at Saint Mary's University.
-In January 2019 we welcomed our first intern through the program to our team of Credit Analysts.
+In January 2019 we welcomed our first student through the program to our team of Credit Analysts.
 Providing students with practical experience and opportunities to develop a variety of professional skills should be a win for both the students and the business community as they will be better prepared to enter the workforce upon graduation.
 We look forward to seeing the Cooperative Education Program continue to grow and being a part of the success of its students. — Nicole Messenger, Human Resource Officer, Merchants Bank

 Having students as part of our workforce has been invaluable over the years, not only for our business, but also for their development both personally and professionally.
 Getting to help them learn new skills and practical application of their course materials — as well as seeing their growth with all the soft skills that employers value so much — is truly a great experience.
 There is no doubt in my mind that having a co-op program in place to enhance the education of Saint Mary’s graduates is an absolute win-win. — Ryan Rosenberg, Director of Performance Improvement, Fastenal